Crown of the Kingdom of Poland: Union of Krewo

-The Union of Krewo was a set of prenuptial agreements made at Kreva Castle on August 13, 1385, between Lithuanian Grand Duke Jogaila and Polish lords, who were offering him the hand of Queen Jadwiga of Poland.
-Once Jogaila confirmed the prenuptial agreements on August 14, 1385, Poland and Lithuania formed a personal union.
-The agreements included the adoption of Christianity, repatriation of lands lost by the Crown.
+The Union of Krewo was a set of prenuptial agreements made at Kreva Castle on 13 August 1385, between Lithuanian Grand Duke Jogaila and Polish lords, who were offering him the hand of Queen Jadwiga of Poland.
+Once Jogaila confirmed the prenuptial agreements on 14 August 1385, Poland and Lithuania formed a personal union.
+The agreements included the adoption of Christianity and the repatriation of lands lost by the Crown.
 Jogaila also pledged to permanently attach his Lithuanian and Ruthenian lands to the Crown of the Kingdom of Poland (terras suas Lithuaniae et Rusie Corone Regni Poloniae perpetuo aplicare), the clause which formed the personal union.
-After being baptized at the Wawel Cathedral in Kraków on February 15, 1386, Jogaila began to formally use the name Władysław.
+After being baptised at the Wawel Cathedral in Kraków on 15 February 1386, Jogaila began to formally use the name Władysław.
 Three days after his baptism, the marriage between Jadwiga and Władysław II Jagiełło took place.
 Over the next few years, the Lithuanian princes from the Gediminid dynasty paid homage to Jogaila, himself a Lithuanian and Gediminid, his wife Jadwiga, and the Crown of the Kingdom of Poland.